nordz0r/epam24_aws_task/README.md

 ![Task](task.png)

-The task is implemented with terraform
+The task is implemented with terraform.
+Estimated installation time 10-15 minutes (It takes a long time to create the database and bootstrap)

 Install:
 * git clone https://github.com/nordz0r/epam24_aws_task